IMB THERMOGAMAS IMB

 Samuel Petite (Amiens)

-PDF Title: Language stable shifts
+PDF ZOOM Title: Language stable shifts

 Abstract: language stable shifts form a rich class of shifts that was recently introduced by V. Cyr and B. Kra.
 This family contains many classical examples of subshifts, of various complexities ranging from systems of strictly positive entropy, such as subshift finite-type (SFT), to systems of low complexity, such as shifts of linear complexity.
 They are generic among the family of shifts.
 In this talk, we present some of their properties, in particular those concerning the cellular automata preserving them and their invariant measures